COMET

 /*

-comments on multiple lines"code block"
+comments on multiple lines

-like a */
+like a "code block"

-example we saw earlier, the directory settings were highlighted as such.
+We can also use a series of asterisks * to format our do file and partition your code.
+In the 0_master.do example we saw earlier, the directory settings were highlighted as such.
 See the example again below:

 %%stata